pratikkalein/deploy-tf-cloud-run/README.md

 ## About The Project

 ![Screenshot](streamlit.png)
-This project demonstrates how to train a ML model with TensorFlow and depoly the model to Google Cloud Run with the help of Cloud Build and Docker.
+This project demonstrates how to train a ML model with TensorFlow and deploy the model to Google Cloud Run with the help of Cloud Build and Docker.

-## Buit With
+## Built With

 ![Python](https://img.shields.io/badge/python-000000?style=for-the-badge&logo=python)
 ![Flask](https://img.shields.io/badge/Flask-000000?style=for-the-badge&logo=flask)